Department of Earth Sciences

 Origin and co-evolution of Earth and life over its 4.56 billion year history.
 Connections between plate tectonics, rock formation, climate and global change.
 Early marine life, colonization of land, mass extinctions and the use of fossils for interpreting past ecosystems.

 Prerequisite(s): a 4U/M level in Advanced Functions and at least one of Biology, Chemistry, Earth and Space Sciences or Physics are recommended; ERTH 1010 is normally taken prior to this course.
-This course is for students who are not enrolled in the Faculty of Science.
+This course is for students who are not enrolled in the Faculty of Science except the Bachelor of Computer Science.

 Lectures three hours a week.